james-oldfield/react-rpg/README.md

 There's a few react components that attempt a photo grid component but none seem to be responsive. **react-rpg** attempts to make this easy in a component.

 Scaffolded with [Formidable Labs' component boilerplate](https://github.com/FormidableLabs/formidable-react-component-boilerplate), thanks!

+### COMING SOON:
+- `shallowRender` tests
+- Potentially to make column count a function of browser width for single column on small devices etc: Depending on computation cost of checking browser width all the time.